Immigration Policy and Law in Practice

-Philipp Reichert is an RCIC and the Coordinator of Immigration Advising Services at UBC’s Okanagan campus.
-Philipp has over 10 years’ experience studying and working internationally, most recently at the Rotterdam School of Management (RSM), with their International and Executive MBA programmes and the Hague Centre for Strategic Studies (HCSS) in the Netherlands.
+Philipp has over a decade of experience studying and working internationally in numerous capacities.
+Before joining UBC, Philipp was employed at the Rotterdam School of Management (RSM) with their International and Executive MBA programmes, and worked prior to that at The Hague Centre for Strategic Studies (HCSS) in the Netherlands.

-He is a NUFFIC Huygens scholar and received his Master’s degree with honours in International Relations from the University of Leiden in the Netherlands, and has attended educational institutions in Canada, USA, and Germany.
-Currently he is completing his doctoral studies at the University of Calgary with his research focusing on the internationalization of higher education and the nexus of government policy, institutional programming, and international student career transitions.
-In addition to his professional role at UBC, Philipp is an instructor of the Canadian Bureau for International Education’s (CBIE) International Students and Immigration Education Program (ISIEP) and is the 2016 winner of the CBIE North Star Award.
+In 2016, he was recognized for his contributions to international education in Canada with the CBIE North Star Award for Emerging Leader in International Education.
+He is a Nuffic Huygens scholar and received his Master’s degree with honours in International Relations from the University of Leiden in the Netherlands.
+Philipp has also attended educational institutions in Canada, USA, and Germany.
+Currently he is completing his doctoral studies at the University of Calgary, with his research focusing on the internationalization of higher education and the nexus of government policy, institutional programming, and international student career transitions.

-Brianne (Bree) Huene, RCIC and International Student Immigration Specialist, University of Calgary
+Brianne (Bree) Huene, RCIC and Human Resources/Talent Management – University of Calgary, University of Calgary

 Brianna is a Regulated Canadian Immigration Consultant (RCIC) and International Student Immigration Specialist at the University of Calgary.
 She is also a member of the Canadian Association of Professional Immigration Consultants (CAPIC) since 2015.
 Brianna has been involved in international education for the past 8 years, from studying abroad at Sciences Po in Paris, to advising students on group study abroad programming, to working with international students as both an advisor and coordinator of support programming.
 In addition to her current role providing immigration support to international students, Brianna’s initiatives led the implementation of University-wide policies to address the specific needs of visiting student researchers, organized international student orientations, provided supervision to student staff and volunteers, and is currently working on collaborative projects to increase awareness of support services available to international students.